gwmahub/ocrtutophpbase/README.md

 Repository created to follow the modifications on the ocrphpbase project.
 This project has been created to make the exercices demanded in the ocr cursus.
+The admin section is based on the MVC model.
+We can access to the section with http auth.